Adamkadaban/NTLMCrack/README.md

-  -h, --help            show this help message and exit -s, --separate-files  Output credentials in separate files -n N                  Limit to the first n lines of the file
+  -h, --help            show this help message and exit -s, --separate-files  Output credentials in separate files -n N                  Limit to the first n lines of the file -f, --filter-not-found
+                        Filter hashes that can't be cracked
 ```

 ## Examples